 RLS symptoms are not the same for every person.
 They range from uncomfortable to painful and can vary in frequency.
 A person can have periods when RLS does not cause problems, but the symptoms usually return.
 Another person can have severe symptoms every day.

-Common symptoms of RLS include:
+Common symptoms of Restless Leg Syndrome include:

 - Unpleasant or uncomfortable feelings or sensations in the legs often described as creeping, crawling, tingling, pulling or painful, often producing an irresistible urge to move the legs.
 These feelings most often occur deep inside the leg, between the knee and ankle.
 While rare, they can also occur in the feet, thighs, arms, and hands.
 Most of these feelings involve both sides of the body, although they can happen on just one side of the body.